Lab Oven

 What is a lab oven used for?

-A lab oven is used for a variety of purposes, including drying, sterilizing, curing, baking, and heat treatment of materials.
+A lab oven is used for various purposes, including drying, sterilizing, curing, baking, and heat treatment of materials.
 They are essential in laboratories, research facilities, and industrial applications.

 How do vacuum lab ovens work?